Buonarotti Club: Demise

-The Buonarotti Club wound up in late 1887, though a former member the watercolourist Elizabeth Parsons founded 'Stray Leaves', with several other ex-Buonarotti members.
-Composer and member Louis Lavater regarded the lack of leadership by the Artistic Section as responsible for its demise after the loss of stalwarts such as Longstaff, Julian Gibbs, and Cyrus Mason himself.
-The final Minutes contain a 'Farewell' at the Coffee Palace on 23 August 1887, to John Longstaff who sailed to London.
+The Buonarotti Club wound up in late 1887.
+Composer and member Louis Lavater regarded the lack of leadership by the Artistic Section as responsible for its demise after the loss of stalwarts Longstaff (left for London September 1887), Julian Gibbs (killed February 1887), and Cyrus Mason himself.
+The final minutes contain a 'Farewell' at the Coffee Palace on 23 August 1887, to John Longstaff who sailed to London.
 Over 30 attended, including Cyrus Mason, Elizabeth Parsons, Alice Brotherton, Jane Sutherland, McCubbin, Lavater, Abrahams, Humphrey, J. Llewellyn Jones, Altson and guest Arthur Streeton.
-The Australasian reported; The Buonarotti-an artistic, literary, and musical club-held its monthly meeting on Wednesday evening at the Melbourne Coffee Palace.
+The Australasian reported; The Buonarotti — an artistic, literary, and musical club — held its monthly meeting on Wednesday evening at the Melbourne Coffee Palace.
 The attendance was large owing to the circumstance that before another meeting will take place Mr. Longstaff, an old comrade in the artistic section of the Buonarotti, will be on his voyage to Europe.
 The president, Mr. Cyrus Mason, referred to the many happy meetings held since 1883, when the club was founded, at which Mr. Longstaff had assisted, and said that he was the fifth comrade who had proceeded to Europe for the purposes of study.
-The president reminded the comrades that though the club was not a mutual admiration society, but founded for work and searching criticism, he felt justified in assuring Mr. Longstaff of tbe comrades' admiration of his work which had gained the National Gallery medal.
+The president reminded the comrades that though the club was not a mutual admiration society, but founded for work and searching criticism, he felt justified in assuring Mr. Longstaff of the comrades' admiration of his work which had gained the National Gallery medal.
 Amongst other good music a song was well rendered by Miss Ridley.
-'The words, by Miss Brotherton, spoke the farewell of the club to Mr. Longstaff, and the masic was by Mr. L. Lavater.
+The words, by Miss Brotherton, spoke the farewell of the club to Mr. Longstaff, and the music was by Mr. L. Lavater.

+From 1888, Tom Roberts conducted a series of conversaziones in the Grosvenor Chambers in Collins Street where he and other former members of the Buonarotti Club had studios, inviting other artists to bring their newest French and other art journals for coffee, song and discussion "in true Bohemian style."
+One such event in 1889 attracted two hundred guests including His Excellency the Acting-Governor William C. F. Robinson and Lady Robinson, "who expressed themselves as very pleased with the conversazione."

+Former member Elizabeth Parsons founded a similar club in 1889, known as Stray Leaves, comprising several ex-Buonarotti members.